cicsdev/cics-java-liberty-springboot-jdbc/README.md

 http://myzos.mycompany.com:httpPort/com.ibm.cicsdev.springboot.jdbc-0.1.0/addEmployee/{firstName}/{lastName}

-  >A new employee record will be created using the forst name and last name supplied.
+  >A new employee record will be created using the first name and last name supplied.
 All other fields in the table will be set by the application to the same values by this demo application.
-  If sucessfull the employee number created will be returned.
+  If successful the employee number created will be returned.

 http://myzos.mycompany.com:httpPort/com.ibm.cicsdev.springboot.jdbc-0.1.0/oneEmployee/{empno}